Womack, Texas

-Womack is an unincorporated community in Bosque County in Central Texas.
+Womack is an unincorporated community in Bosque County in Central Texas, United States.
 According to the Handbook of Texas, it had a population of 25 as of 2000.

 History

-In 1852, James Pinckney Henderson came to own the land after he bought it from James Smith.
+In 1852, James Pinckney Henderson came to own the land after he purchased it from James Smith.
 Most of the area's residents were German immigrants in its early years.
 Womack was granted a post office in 1880 inside Hugh S. Anderson's general store, only to close 26 years later.
 Church services were held in German.
-The population before World War II was estimated to be around 40 residents and lost half of it in 1949.
+The population before World War II was estimated to be approximately 40 residents, of which it lost half by 1949.
 By 2000, Womack only had 25 people.

 Geography

 Womack is on Farm to Market Road 219, 30 miles northwest of Waco and 5 miles northeast of Clifton in southeastern Bosque County.

 Education

 In the 1920s, classes were conducted in German, with children also learning English.
 Today, Womack is served by the Clifton Independent School District.